 Create mixture and simmer for 5 minutes.
 Get a 1/2 quart of water, add the freshly ground coffee powder to the water, and bring to a simmer (small, rolling bubbles) for about 5 minutes.
 Turn off the heat.

 Let sit for 5 minutes and strain completely.
 After turning off heat, immediately empty 2 capsules of ImmunoVen Immunity Complex into the hot water and any other capsules recommended by your practitioner.
 Let it sit uncovered for 5 minutes (the soak time will help release phytonutrients into the water).
 Strain the coffee mixture with a fine metal strainer several times to remove any large particles that could clog the enema tube.

 Add 1/2 quart of cool water to the mixture - then pour into the enema bucket or bag. *CAUTION* Make sure the hose clamp on the enema tube is shut before adding the strained coffee!
 The fluid should be an average temperature when entering your rectum –about 100 degrees.
 Make sure you do not insert the mixture when it is too cold or too hot in order to avoid damage to your body.

 *Make sure to perform the enema after bowel elimination for best results.

-Find a comfortable location to lie on the floor either in the bedroom or bathroom preferably near a toilet, make sure you are using old clothes and towels in case of spills, and have paper towels nearby.
+Start by finding a comfortable location to lie on the floor (either in the bedroom or bathroom preferably near a toilet) and make sure you have either old clothes, towels, or paper towels nearby in case of spills.

-- Start by elevating your bucket or bag by hanging it from a towel rack, shower curtain rod, or other.
+Elevate your bucket or bag by hanging it from a towel rack, chair, shower curtain rod, or other.